What Is Variation Theory? A Guide For Teachers

 Examples and non-examples of Variation Theory

-For example, if teaching the meaning of the equals sign, you could have examples of different calculations using all four operations where the answer was correct and examples using all four operations where the answers were incorrect and so the equivalence sign could not be used.
+For example, if teaching the meaning of the equal sign, you could have examples of different equations using all four operations where the answer was correct and examples using all four operations where the answers were incorrect and so the equivalence sign could not be used.

 Standard and non-standard in Variation Theory